LEATHER BUYING GUIDE

 Type of leather: Cowhide is most definitely the best option for upholstering on sofas due to its durability.
 The sizes of the skins also allow designs that use very minimal seams.

 Leather is a natural byproduct of the meat industry, and therefore will exhibit many natural animal markings in the form of bug bites, scars, defects, stretch marks and branding marks.
 These are all signs that you are purchasing genuine leather.
 At Walter Reginald we strive to supply the best skins possible.
-This being said, when purchasing please expect skins to contain some natural imperfections.
+This being said, when purchasing please expect skins to contain some natural imperfections or holes.